-An Enterprise Reset erases all user data in the /data partition, including data in the primary storage locations (/sdcard and emulated storage).
+An Enterprise Reset erases all user data in the /data partition, including data in the primary storage locations (/sdcard and emulated storage), while preserving the contents of the /enterprise folder and its subfolders.
+The contents of the /enterprise folder and its subfolders are preserved.
 Zebra distributes the Enterprise Reset packages on the Zebra Support & Downloads website.